 Scientists at the Centre for Human Genetics in Oxford have identified the first gene known to be involved in the development of speech and language.
 It is believed this will lead to improved diagnosis of language disorders and other conditions, like autism.
 It had always been assumed there was a genetic basis to speech and language as it’s acquired almost instinctively by children.
 The Oxford team got their breakthrough by studying three generations of a family affected by a rare language condition.
 Now they’re working on tracking down the gene which predisposes children to dyslexia.

-How big will he grow?
+How big will they grow?

-Everyone wants to know how tall their son or daughter will be, though most parents are more concerned about boys' height.
-There are many ways of predicting height - one way uses a complicated formula involving the combined heights of the parents.
-This prediction has a 68 per cent chance of being within two inches of his adult height.
-To try this method, visit www.pediatrics.about.com and write 'height prediction' in the search box.
+Everyone wants to know how tall their son or daughter will be, though most parents are more concerned about boys’ height.
+There are many ways of predicting height – one way uses a complicated formula involving the combined heights of the parents.
+This prediction has a 68 per cent chance of being within two inches of their adult height.
+To try this method, visit Pediatrics.About and write ‘height prediction’ in the search box.
 Another way is to simply double the height your child was aged two.